 Firstly providing you get a good quality walker babies can use them to pull themselves up to standing which is an important part of learning to balance and walk.
 They’ll probably want to use you or the sofa to pull themselves up, to begin with, but a push-along walker is essentially just another great bit of furniture as far as babies are concerned.

-Just make sure you are there to make sure the walker doesn’t tip.
+Just make sure you are there to make sure the walker doesn’t tip like many early walkers did.

 Secondly the fact that they are not sitting in the walker allows them to drop back down on their bottoms when they lose their balance.
 Sitting in a walker leaves them dangling which can damage both their spine and hips.
 Sitting unassisted builds strength and develops muscles needed for walking and balance.

-Thirdly, babies can see their feet which is vital when learning to walk.
+Thirdly, babies can see their feet which is vital when they practice walking and are learning independent walking.

 And finally they can let go.

-Wooden baby walkers also tend to support walking and development in other ways as well.
+Wooden baby walkers also tend to support walking and development in other ways as well that infant walkers do not.
 An activity walker is fun long before a baby can stand and walk and will encourage sitting and crawling which are both important developmental milestones.

 An activity walker for baby might come with blocks or other activities which are perfect for developing fine motor skills and again are perfect for playing with before babies can walk.
 And of course, pushing toys around in a little cart, or building block towers is fun for years making these great value toys.
 Our brands include djeco, bigjigstoys etc.